rjperez94/colenso/README.md

 1. Download and install XAMPP from <a href="https://www.apachefriends.org/index.html">here</a>
 2. Open directory `XAMPP -> apache -> conf -> httpd.conf`
 3. Look for line "Options Indexes FollowSymLinks Includes ExecCGI" (w/o quotes).
-Delete word "Indexes" *This disables site-directory viewing
+Delete word "Indexes" -This disables site-directory viewing
 4. Open directory `XAMPP -> php -> php.ini`
 5. Look for line "extension=php_openssl.dll" (w/o quotes).
 Make sure it has no semicolon before the line.
 If it has, delete it
-	*This allows for encrypted information transmission (to be available in the future, just in case)
+	-This allows for encrypted information transmission (to be available in the future, just in case)
 6. Open directory `XAMPP -> htdocs` and make a new folder called `colenso` (You may change the name, if you want)
 7. Clone this repository to that `colenso` folder
 8. Open the XAMPP Control Panel and start Apache module (You may need to install the Apache service)